 Bears in the Grand Canyon

 Are there bears in the Grand Canyon?
 Yes, according to the National Park Service – some black bears can be found in the conifer forests around the North Rim.
-In my research I was only able to find a couple confirmed bear sightings ever within park boundaries, and those were actually in the western side of the park down on the river (For the curious, here’s a PDF link to one of them – check out pages 22-23 for photos.)
+In my research I was only able to find a couple confirmed bear sightings ever within park boundaries, and those were actually in the western side of the park down on the river.
+(There used to be a PDF available online with photos of bears in this area, but unfortunately, this link no longer exists.)

 The existence of bears here is an interesting fact about the Grand Canyon that most people don’t know.
 Use this piece of knowledge to impress your friends at parties!